The Grove, St. Louis

 The Grove is a business district located along Manchester Avenue (Missouri Route 100) between Kingshighway Boulevard and Vandeventer Avenue in the Forest Park Southeast (FPSE) neighborhood of St. Louis, Missouri.
 Formerly known as the Manchester Strip, the retail drag was first developed in the late 19th century to serve the working-class population of Forest Park Southeast.
 Today, the Grove is home to a variety of restaurants, bars, and clubs, including a significant number of LGBT-oriented establishments.
 The district is supported by a community improvement district (CID), created in 2009, which levies an additional sales tax on businesses within its boundaries to fund infrastructure and branding services.

 The Grove is within walking distance of the Washington University Medical Center, Forest Park, and the Central West End and Cortex MetroLink light rail stations.

 Attractions

-The Grove is a business district in St. Louis, and has several bars and restaurants including Sanctuaria Tapas, Taha'a Twisted Tiki, HandleBar, The Improv Shop, and sandwich shop and bar The Gramophone.
+The Grove is a business district in St. Louis, and has several bars and restaurants.
 Several businesses were featured in the Best Of List of The Riverfront Times.

 The Grove is also home to a growing number of public art pieces, primarily murals worked on by local artist Grace McCammond.